Wednesday, September 30, 2009

 29th August

 On 29th August, a sorrowful wave of wind blew in our midst as we commemorated the Beheading of John the Baptist, and the death anniversaries of Edmund Rice and Paul Noonan.
-The trio left a legacy which is still present in the minds of people whose lives have been influenced by what they did and how they lived.

 I also realized that the death of John the Baptist is quite similar to the death of Naboth in the Old Testament.
 While the death of Naboth was organized by Jezebel the wife of Ahab in order to get his vine yard, Herodias also manipulated king Herod through her daughter to have John killed so as to avoid more challenges.